ctrlplusb/easy-peasy/README.md

 const store = createStore(model);
 ```

-You will now have a [Redux store](https://redux.js.org/api/store) - all the standard APIs of a Redux store is available to you. 👍
+You will now have a [store](#store). 👍

+> Note: A store is the same as a Redux store - all the standard Redux store APIs are available to you.
+You can pass the store into 3rd party libs that require and integrate with Redux stores.

 #### Accessing state directly via the store